 - Volume 2a - Precincts, pre-1945 places and revisions to existing individual Heritage Overlays

-- Volume 2b - Postwar Thematic Environmental History and postwar places
+- Volume 2b - Post-war Thematic Environmental History and postwar places

 Amendment C387 implements the recommendations of the Hoddle Grid Heritage Review on a permanent basis.
 It proposes that 137 individual places and five precincts be protected within heritage overlays.
-Additionally, two existing interim individual heritage overlays and one precinct are proposed to be deleted.

 A Heritage Overlay on your property will mean that, in most instances, you will need a planning permit from Council to subdivide the land, construct a building, carry out alterations and additions, externally paint a building or erect a sign.